snehil66/Namma_Yatri_Analysis/README.md

 The highest number of searches occurred in **C.V.
 Raman Nagar (64)**, followed by **Basavanagudi (59)**, **Bommanahalli (58)**, and **Bangalore South (57)**.

 #### Driver Earnings Analysis:
-The total driver earnings of **₹ 7,51,000** units indicate the average earning per completed trip is approximately **₹ 764** **(751,000/983)**.
+The total driver earnings of **₹7,51,000** units indicate the average earning per completed trip is approximately **₹764** **(751,000/983)**.

 #### Key Takeaways:
-**Conversion Rates**: Areas like Bangalore South have higher conversion rates from searches to quotes, indicating strong demand and efficient service provision.
+**Conversion Rates**: Areas like **Bangalore South** have higher conversion rates from searches to quotes, indicating strong demand and efficient service provision.
 Lower conversion rates in areas like Byatarayanapura suggest potential issues that need addressing.

-**Demand Distribution**: High demand in locations like C.V.
-Raman Nagar and Basavanagudi suggests a need to allocate more resources and cabs to these areas to meet the demand efficiently.
+**Demand Distribution**: High demand in locations like **C.V.
+Raman Nagar** and **Basavanagudi** suggests a need to allocate more resources and cabs to these areas to meet the demand efficiently.

 **Earnings Efficiency**: The average earnings per trip suggest that the fare structure is aligned with the trip durations and distances, ensuring fair compensation for drivers.